mpsonntag/prespost/201808_INCF_Conference_Montreal/201808_INCF_Conference_Abstract.md

 To provide easy access to large collections of metadata, we introduce an augmented SPARQL server that offers a convenient search interface for the scientist, including a "fuzzy search" feature, and thus provides access to the metadata both by easy to use search terms as well as by using the powerful SPARQL query language.

+Figure 1: Schema for mapping odML to RDF.

 *Acknowledgments

 Supported by BMBF grants 01GQ1302 and 01GQ1509